TannerRogalsky/sprockets-es6/README.md

 ## Releases

 This plugin is primarily experimental and will never reach a stable 1.0.
-The purpose is to test out 6to5 features on Sprockets 3.x and include it by default in Sprockets 4.x.
+The purpose is to test out BabelJS features on Sprockets 3.x and include it by default in Sprockets 4.x.

 ## Caveats